yigityesiladaa/android_business_card_app/README.md

 # Business Card App
-A mobile application where you can add, manage and group business cards
+A mobile application developed within the scope of Turkcell Kotlin Bootcamp, where you can add, manage and group business cards.

 ## Tools Used in the Application